barwein/NC_for_IV/README.md

 ### Contact

-For questions about this replication archive, please email Oren Danieli, the corresponding author at mailto:orendanieli@tauex.tau.ac.il.
+For questions about this replication archive, please email Oren Danieli, the corresponding author at \url{orendanieli@tauex.tau.ac.il}.